OfficeDev/Office-Addin-Scripts/packages/office-addin-dev-certs/README.md

 `--days <days>`

-Specifies the validity of CA certificate in days.
+Specifies the number of days until the CA certificate expires.
+Default: 30 days.

-`--install`

-Install the generated CA certificate.

-#

-### install
-Install the certificate.

-Syntax:

-`office addin-dev-certs install <ca-cert-path>`

-`ca-cert-path`: Path to CA certificate file.

 #